google/tcmalloc/docs/rseq.md

 ## Initialization of the Slab

-To reduce metadata demands, we lazily initialize the slabs, relying on the kernel to provide zeroed pages from the `mmap` call to obtain memory for the slab metadata.
+To reduce metadata demands, we lazily initialize the slabs for each CPU.
+When we first cache slab pointer for the given CPU (see slab pointer caching section below), we initialize `Header` for each size class.

-At startup, this leaves the `Header` of each initialized to `current = begin = end = 0`.
-The initial push or pop will trigger the overflow or underflow paths (respectively), so that we can populate these values.

 ## More Complex Operations: Batches